-STATEMENT BY THE AFL-CIO EXECUTIVE COUNCIL ON CRIME AND THE CRIMINAL JUSTICE SYSTEM
+STATEMENT BY THE AFL-CIO EXECUTIVE COUNCIL ON CRIME AND THE CRIMINAL JUSTICE SYSTEM corrections facilities must be overhauled.

 The AFL-CIO Executive Council believes that American workers reject extreme solutions but demand immediate action to solve the problem of crime in America, based on the principle of law, order and justice.